firebus/cranburgers/Readme.md

 Metalike
 ========

+Node Knockout 2011 Entry

 #### Metalike, by Cranburgers

-- This project will allow you to like the fact that someone likes something on Facebook.
+- Metalike allows you to like the fact that someone likes something on Facebook.
 - Additionally you can like the fact that someone likes that someone likes something
 - Ad Infinitum